 Don’t be afraid to get granular.
 There’s so much data available now!

 We’re not gonna lie, it’s crazy how much you can learn about people nowadays, but use this to your customer’s advantage.

 With this data, you can create customer personas around the unique sets of customers you are targeting.
 Customer personas are defining the people you are targeting.
 You would include their demographic information, their hobbies, how they like to consume data, anything that helps you get to know them.
 The persona development builds upon the data you’ve collected about your market.
 For instance, a customer persona example for a fitness company potentially could be:

 Susan is 32 years old, single and lives in Liverpool.
 She takes the bus to work and likes to listen to podcasts on the way.
-She rarely watches TV but has Amazon Prime and Netflix.
-She worries about getting to the gym but tries to go three times per week, preferring group fitness classes and going with friends.
-She hardly works out from home, takes her lunch to work most days – preferring to do meal prep on Sundays – but eats out on the weekends and goes out most weekends.
+Susan rarely watches TV but has Amazon Prime and Netflix.
+Enthusiastic about fitness, she worries about getting to the gym and tries to go three times per week, preferring group fitness classes and going with friends.
+Hardly works out from home, takes her lunch to work most days – preferring to do meal prep on Sundays – but eats out on the weekends and goes out most weekends.

 We all think we know our target audience when we start, heck even as we continue, but there’s always so much to learn about your ideal customer.
 Take time to talk to them, research them and compile data, having this information at your fingertips makes it so you’re making decisions that make sense for your target audience.

 Complete a Competitor Analysis

 Now you know your audience, you’ll need to turn your attention to your competitors.